 Dr Federico Luzzi: Supervision is offered in epistemology broadly construed--with particular emphasis on knowledge from non-knowledge--epistemic injustice, and gender equality in sports.

-Dr Luca Moretti: Supervision is offered in epistemology, including the epistemology of perception broadly construed (basic knowledge, disjunctivism, immediate justification), the epistemology of inference (closure and counter-closure), the epistemology of testimony, testimonial injustice, and Bayesian epistemology and its application to scepticism.
-Supervision is also offered in metaphysics, especially the debate concerning realism vs. anti-realism about truth.
+Dr Luca Moretti: Supervision is offered in epistemology, including the epistemology of perception broadly construed (basic knowledge, disjunctivism, immediate justification, cognitive penetrability, hinge epistemology), the epistemology of inference (transmission and failure of transmission of justification, closure and counter-closure), the epistemology of testimony, the epistemology of education, and Bayesian epistemology and its application to scepticism.

 Dr Paula Sweeney: Supervision is offered in philosophy of language, including relativism, contextualism, vagueness, and their connections with indexicality.